Start the default development server

 ArgumentDescription

 serverOptional.
-Specify which server to start (frontend, api, components, dashboard, desktop, docs, system-tray)
+Specify which server to start (frontend, api, components, dashboard, desktop, native, docs, system-tray)

 Options